 The Federal Court Registry in Tasmania is located on the ground floor of the Edward Braddon Commonwealth Law Courts Building at 39-41 Davey Street, Hobart.
-The building is shared with the Family Court of Australia, the Federal Circuit Court of Australia, the Administrative Appeals Tribunal and Fair Work.
+The building is shared with the Federal Circuit and Family Court of Australia, the Administrative Appeals Tribunal and Fair Work.

 The public enquiry counter is located on the ground floor and courtrooms are located on the first and second floors.

 For your security and safety, closed circuit television surveillance and perimeter security screening operates in the building.
 Your bag or personal belongings will be x-rayed (security staff can assist with lifting heavy bags) and you will be asked to walk through a scanner.
 Refusal to comply may result in you being denied entry to the building.
 Items considered to be a security risk will be confiscated by staff and a receipt provided.
 They will be returned to you on departure from the building.
 Information about prohibited items is displayed in the building’s foyer.
 If you have any concerns about your personal security or medical concerns about the screening process, please talk to one of the security staff.

 The public enquiry counter is open to the public from 9.00am until 4.30pm.

 Telephone enquiries can be made from 8.30am until 5.00pm, except on weekends and public holidays.

 The Court usually sits from 10.15am until 12.45pm and 2.15pm until 4.15pm.
 However, some Court proceedings may commence earlier so it is a good idea to check the listing details in the Law List which is published each weekday on this website or in The Mercury.

 Metro buses run regularly to the bus terminal in Hobart City centre.
 It is then just a short walk to the Court.
 Go to the Metro Tasmania website to find the best route.